javascript-tutorial/en.javascript.info/1-js/01-getting-started/04-variables/article.md

 let message;
 ```

-Now we can put some data into it by using the assignment `=`:
+Now we can store some data into it by using the assignment `=`:

 ```js
 let message;